Finding Support After Suicide: Traumatic Grief and Ideas to Help

 Finding Connection Through Shared Passions:

-Echoing Their Joys: Did they have a favorite meal?
+Did they have a favorite meal?
 A band they loved?
 Revisit these activities.
 Sharing experiences they cherished can spark warm memories and a sense of connection.
+You might also want to continue traditions they held dear, like a sports team or a volunteer cause.
+This is a way to keep their spirit alive and to feel a sense of continuity.

 Resources: